thaddavis/crewai_and_agentops_script/video_script/2/1_devcontainer_setup.md

 We will be working in the Dev container moving forward so that when we finish this walkthrough we can simply kill the Dev container and our base machine will be left clean

-This helps us stay organized overtime and avoids us having to install unnecessary software on our base machine
+This helps us stay organized and avoids us having to install unnecessary software on our base machine